dangayle/Pixel-Tracker/README.md

 Django Pixel Tracker
 ==============

-Django tracking pixel for content analytics.

-Django Pixel Tracker uses Django signals to publish data about single object views.
+Django Pixel Tracker uses Django signals to publish usage data about single object views.
 You can use this data for internal and external use, such as:

-* In-house analytics tracking
+* In-house analytics tracking (Maybe add a dashboard or track content in the Django admin?)
-* "Most active" stories/blogposts/etc
+* "Most active" stories/blogposts/etc (This is the SR's use case).

 Installation